Wilsman/glitch-gauntlet/LEADERBOARD_IMPLEMENTATION_PLAN.md

 - All times stored in milliseconds for precision
 - Character type stored for filtering/display
 - Created timestamp for sorting by recency if needed
+- **Weekly Reset**: All leaderboard data is currently per-week and resets every Monday at 08:00 UTC.
+Historical data is archived automatically.